NazwanArrazwa/NazwanArrazwa/README.md

 # Hello, There

-I'm a software developer with interests in:
+I'm a Web developer with interests in:
 - Web Development
 - BackEnd Development